Krishbelwal/Netflix_Contents_Analysis/Readme.md

 * Netflix has a total of approximately **24,000 titles**, where **Movies account for 71%** and **TV Shows account for 29%** of the content library.
 * This indicates that movies dominate the platform’s content strategy.
+*
-* Netflix can focus more on producing and promoting TV shows, as series-based content helps improve long-term user engagement and retention.
+* Netflix can focus on producing and promoting TV shows to increase long-term user engagement and retention.

 ### 2. Popular Genres

 * The most popular genres on Netflix are **International Movies** and **Dramas**.
-* This suggests that audiences highly prefer internationally relatable and story-driven content.
+* This indicates that audiences highly prefer internationally relatable and story-driven contents.
+*
 * Netflix should continue investing in high-quality international movies and drama series to maintain audience interest globally.

 ### 3. Top Producing Countries

 * The **United States leads content production** nearly **42%** of the total content library.
 * This indicates the strong dominance of the U.S in the platform.
+*
 * Netflix can further invest in countries such as **India** and the **United Kingdom** to attract more viewers.

 ### 4. Content Trends

 * Both Movies and TV Shows showed a steady growth trend until 2018.
 * **2018 was the peak year for Movies**, while **2020 was the peak year for TV Shows**.
 After these periods, content growth gradually declined.
-* This decline may indicate changing audience preferences, market saturation, or shifts in content consumption behavior.
+* This decline may indicate changing audience preferences, market saturation.
+*
-* Netflix should continuously analyze user viewing preferences and adapt its content strategy accordingly.
+* Netflix should continuously analyse user viewing preferences and content demand and make content strategy accordingly.

 ### 5. Ratings Distribution

 * Most Netflix content falls under the **TV-MA** and **TV-14** rating categories for both Movies and TV Shows.
-* Additionally, the **International Movies** genre remains highly popular among viewers.
+* Additionally, the **International Movies** genre highly popular among viewers.
 * This indicates that global audiences are more interested in mature, realistic, and internationally relatable content.

-* Netflix should continue investing in TV-MA and TV-14 content while also expanding its international movie library.
+* Netflix should continue investing in TV-MA and TV-14 contents while also expanding its international movie library.

 ### 6. Year-over-Year (YoY) Trends

 * The year-over-year content growth trend has been fluctuating, with some years showing strong growth while others experienced slower expansion.
+*
-* This suggests that Netflix should adopt a more strategic and consistent content production approach to maintain stable growth over time.
+* This suggests that Netflix should plan to make strategic and consistent content production approach to maintain stable growth.

 ### 7. Genre Trends

-* Most genres experienced steady growth until 2018, after which they started to decline.
+* Most genres steady growth until 2018, after which they started to decline.
-* In contrast, International TV Shows continued growing until 2020 before also declining afterward.
+* International TV Shows continued growing until 2020 before also declining afterward.
-* This trend highlights that audience interests and viewing preferences are continuously evolving.
+* This trend highlights that audience interests and viewing preferences are continuously changing.
+*
-* Netflix should regularly update and diversify its content library according to changing user preferences and market trends.
+* Netflix should regularly update with its content and analyze the auidence intrest and make content streagity according to changing user preferences and market trends.